EhsanSabouni/CDC2024_RL_adpative_MPC_CBF/README.md

 # Reinforcement Learning-based Adaptive Control Barrier Functions using Receding Horizon Control for Safety-Critical Systems

-The repository contains the simulation codes for the paper "Reinforcement Learning-based Adaptive Control Barrier Functions using Receding Horizon Control for Safety-Critical Systems".
+The repository contains the simulation code for the paper "Reinforcement Learning-based Adaptive Control Barrier Functions using Receding Horizon Control for Safety-Critical Systems" submitted at CDC 2024.

 ## Table of Contents

 - [About](#about)